 Reasons to create a custom feed:

-Subscribe by email to receive daily or weekly email alerts about new companies matching the criteria you have set.
+Subscribe by email to receive daily or weekly alerts about new companies matching your criteria.

-For example you could use a filter to capture visits to domains that contain: lead, feed, app, and it would pull Leads that visited any page with the domain that contained any of those terms.
+For example, you could use a filter to capture visits to domains that contain: lead, feed, or app, and it would pull Leads that visited any page with the domain that contained any of those terms.

 If another filter is added to the same feed, such as 'location' set to 'France', the feed would collect leads that visited the domains that contained lead, feed, or app AND came from Leads located in France.